eng-it/grid-tests/README.md

     7187177 0.00000 qsub-test- jesse08      qw    10/09/2015 16:40:02                                    1
     jesse08@engineering-grid1 /mnt/nokrb/jesse08/grid-tests/qsub $ ls
     Makefile  qsub-test-bash.o7187175  qsub-test-default.o7187177  qsub-test.sh  qsub-test-sh.o7187176

+All example jobs run under a particular grid queue, often `bme.q` or a GPU-enabled queue if applicable.
+This can be overridden by setting the queue when running `make`, like `make queue=budge.q`.

 See the `Makefile` in a given directory for more information.